numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

        syntax for some array manipulations is more compact than NumPy's.
 On the other hand, the API for adding GUIs and creating full-fledged applications is more or less an afterthought.
-     - NumPy is  based on Python, which was designed from the outset to be an excellent general-purpose programming language.
+     - NumPy is  based on Python, a general-purpose language.
 The advantage to NumPy is access to Python libraries including: `SciPy
        <https://www.scipy.org/>`_, `Matplotlib <https://matplotlib.org/>`_,
        `Pandas <https://pandas.pydata.org/>`_, `OpenCV <https://opencv.org/>`_,